-I’m a minimalist at soul.
+I’m a minimalist at the soul.
 A simple human being picking up reasons to smile.
-I can’t afford to live like a robots.
-It costs me my soul.
+I can’t afford to live like a robot.
 I don’t want to.
+It costs my soul.
 So I’m trying to get my share of life back.

-I jest even though I know the internet can make people laugh.
+- I crack jokes even though I know memes can make people laugh.
 I do it in spite of having a pathetic sense of humor.
-I love to see faces those smile back.
+I love it when people smile back.
 Cellphones are rude, they don’t.

-I look people in the eye while talking, not at the cellphone, because I know who’s more important.
-I know how bad it feels to fight for attention with a gadget.
+- I look people in the eye while talking, not at the cellphone.
+I know who’s more important.
+I know how bad it feels to compete for attention with a gadget.

-My cellphone is going nowhere, but I’m losing my life.
-I’d rather keep my cellphone aside because I appreciate my existence.
+My phone is going nowhere, but my life is slipping away.
+I’d rather keep my phone aside because I appreciate my existence.
 I decide to be grateful.

 So I’m doing this

-The way technology controls you begins to matter when it starts taking over your life.
-That’s when you know it’s the time to reflect.
-You can feel yourself causing an irreparable loss to you, and feel trapped inside a virtual world.
+When technology controls you and starts taking over your life, it should be a concern.
+That’s when you should know it’s the time to reflect.
+You may face an irreparable loss and feel trapped inside a virtual world.